jamespooley/shiny-resources/README.md

 ### Building Production-Grade Shiny Apps

+If you need a quickstart guide to Docker, [R Docker Tutorial](https://ropenscilabs.github.io/r-docker-tutorial/) is a (non-Shiny-specific) tutorial on Docker for R users that may be helpful.

 * [Shiny in Production with AWS](https://business-science.github.io/shiny-production-with-aws-book/) is a free book that covers "[t]he enterprise-grade process for deploying, hosting, and maintaining Shiny web applications using AWS, Docker, and git."
 * [Engineering Production-Grade Shiny Apps](https://thinkr-open.github.io/building-shiny-apps-workflow/) is another WIP book by the authors of the [`{golem}`](https://thinkr-open.github.io/golem/) package.
 * Joe Cheng's [Shiny in Production: Principles, Practices, and Tools](https://resources.rstudio.com/rstudio-conf-2019/shiny-in-production-principles-practices-and-tools-joe-cheng) presentation at rstudio::conf 2019